Being Purposeful in Your Independent Executive Career

 Finding Clients & Creating Your Target Client List

-If you’re an interim executive who’s interested in landing new roles, you must do two things: First, find potential opportunities and create your target client list.
+If you’re an independent executive who’s interested in landing new roles, you must do two things: First, find potential opportunities and create your target client list.
 And next, sell yourself as the right candidate for the job.
-Our recent “Career Builder” blog series offered many suggestions for turning an incredible executive career into the interim career you want.
+Our recent “Career Builder” blog series offered many suggestions for turning an incredible executive career into the independent career you want.

 However, an equally important part of the process is finding opportunities, which often requires some work.
 Where should you start?